 - If there is a yellow stripe on the storm drain, it cannot be painted over.

 - Submit photos of the finished drains.
-Photos of the work being done is encouraged and may be shared, with volunteer permission, on the Live Green Lexington social media pages.
+Photos of the work being done are encouraged and may be shared, with volunteer permission, on the Live Green Lexington social media pages.